pawelc/docs/toread_ml.md

 A spike and slab restricted Boltzmann machine
 SHORTEN simple lossless and nearlossless waveform compression Deep mixtures of factor analysers
-Natural images, Gaussian mixtures and dead leaves
+The EM algorithm for mixtures of factor analyzers Mixture of factor analyzers Matlab implementation (http://lear.inrialpes.fr/ verbeek/code) Natural images, Gaussian mixtures and dead leaves
+No More Pesky Learning Rate
+Exploring the Limits of Weakly Supervised Pretraining Evaluation and Selection of Biases in Machine Learning The lack of a priori distinctions between learning algorithms The need for biases in learning generalizations Information Theory, Inference, and Learning Algorithms